SanderMiller/CompRobo2020Swarms/index.md

 ### Cohesion
 The third rule of Boids algorithm says that **agents should steer toward the flock's center of mass**.

+This consisted of first calculating the center of mass of the visible agents

 ## Adding Predators

 ### Inspiration